-Only available if you have specified a Burst test on the 'Control' of the Test Setup screen.
+Only available if you have specified a Burst test on the Control screen.

 Touching the Burst button in the navigation area will display the screen shown below.

 This screen allows you to configure the following parameters related to an RFC 2544 Burst test: